-The same paradigm exists for the US federal government and US dollars, or any monetary sovereign that is the monopoly issuer of a pure fiat currency.
+The same paradigm difference exists for the US federal government and US dollars, or any monetary sovereign that is the monopoly issuer of a fiat currency.
 Know this and you know how the post-gold standard, modern monetary system really works.
-If you are getting tired of shivering every time a politician or a pundit click-baiting you yet again about the dangers of the US national “debt”, then step back from that picture, tune out that noise, and be the first kid on your block to understand the heterodox economic theory known as Modern Monetary Theory (MMT).
+If you are getting tired of shivering every time a politician or a pundit click-baiting you yet again about the dangers of the US national “debt”, then just step back from that picture, tune out that noise, and be the first kid on your block to understand the heterodox economic theory known as Modern Monetary Theory (MMT).

 In the post-gold-standard, modern monetary system, the two different paradigms of our federal and nonfederal government are, in its entirety, not so different from any publicly traded company that constantly issues more of its own shares to be used as a currency for an incentive for executives, to acquire other companies, etc. Shareholders want that company to do this, because it hopefully grows the company.
 The part of IBM Corporation that deficit spends with dollars (let’s call this the IBM ‘nonfederal government’ division of the corporation), because it cannot issue more dollars, it is getting into debt of dollars; or, to put it in another way, every time IBM deficit spends in dollars, it is adding to the outstanding float of debt in dollars.
 The part of IBM that deficit spends with IBM shares (let’s call this the IBM ‘federal government’ division of the corporation), because it can issue more IBM shares, it is not getting into debt of IBM shares; or, to put that in another way, every time IBM deficit spends IBM shares it is subtracting value from the outstanding float of IBM shares…